meDracula/ChessAI/poker-game-walkthrough.md

 > The option to leave will be available until the player has made a choice in the pre-flop round.

 > **NOTE** The game design here will most likely change and mutate by what the game developers considers to be right design features.
-> E.i. this design is not set in stone.
+> I.E. this design is not set in stone.